-In this article, Attorney Zachary K. Bradt discusses protections land owners have in regards to surface rights in oil and gas exploration.
+In this article, Attorney Zachary K. Bradt discusses protections Oklahoma landowners have in regards to surface rights in oil and gas exploration.

 Q: Why should surface owners be concerned about the development of oil and gas?